hillu/go-yara/README.md

   go install -ldflags '-extldflags "-static"' github.com/hillu/go-yara
 ```

+## YARA 3.x vs. YARA 4.x

+The release of YARA 4.0.0 introduces some API incompatibilities,
+therefore I have decided to break compatibility with YARA 3.x for the
+4.0.0 release of _go-yara_ which lives on the `master` branch.

+Versions of _go-yara_ compatible with YARA 3.x (>= 3.11) live on the
+`v3.x` branch.

 ## Build Tags

 The build tag `yara_static` can be used to tell the Go toolchain to